Groups Of Verbs In French

 The complexities of French verbs extend far beyond the present tense.
 Past tenses, future tenses, conditional tenses, and the subjunctive mood all introduce additional challenges and variations.
 While the core principles of verb groups remain relevant, the irregularities become more pronounced in these tenses.

-For instance, the passé composé (past participle), a common past tense, requires the conjugation of the auxiliary verb avoir (to have) or être (to be), followed by the past participle of the main verb.
+Take this case: the passé composé (past participle), a common past tense, requires the conjugation of the auxiliary verb avoir (to have) or être (to be), followed by the past participle of the main verb.
 The past participle itself can be regular or irregular, depending on the main verb's group and sometimes even its individual characteristics.

 Practical Tips for Mastering French Verb Conjugation